 A community service requirement in high school offers numerous benefits to students and the broader community.
 Firstly, it cultivates a sense of social responsibility and empathy by exposing students to the needs and challenges of others.
 Through volunteering and engaging in meaningful projects, students develop a deeper understanding of societal issues, fostering a commitment to making a positive impact.
 Secondly, community service promotes personal growth and character development.
 It helps students enhance their communication and problem-solving skills, as well as develop teamwork and leadership abilities.
-These factors strongly align with everything we do at SNTHS.
+These factors strongly align with everything we do at SNTECHS.
 Additionally, engaging in community service can bolster college and job applications, as it demonstrates a well-rounded and proactive nature.
 Ultimately, a community service requirement in high school not only benefits individuals but also strengthens the fabric of society by fostering compassionate and engaged citizens.

-All Sacramento New Technology High School Students are required to complete a minimum of 40 Community Service Hours (10 hours each year) during their high school career.
+All Sacramento New Technology Early College High School Students are required to complete a minimum of 10 hours of community service each school year for a total minimum of 40 Community Service Hours.
 Students can pursue community service opportunities on their own or they can sign up for the many community service opportunities that are offered through the school.
 We strongly encourage students to explore many different types of community service opportunities each year.